-27. No increase in a member's liability or contribution without consent
+27. No increase in a member's liability or contribution without consent unless he agrees in writing, either before or after the alteration date, to be bound thereby.

 A member of a company shall be bound by an alteration made in the articles on a date (in this section called the "alteration date") after the date on which he became a member only to the extent that the alteration does not require him-